-I made a little cheapo kids laptop toy into something useful.
+I made a childrens laptop toy into something useful.
 It’s now got an LCD panel from a PSOne, and I wired up the buttons as a USB keyboard.
 Makes a nice 40 button clip launcher.

 I have been creating visuals for various dj, band, and electronic music gigs since late 2003.
 I always bring various different video, data, and USB devices to play with and interact with the software.
 But I tend to have a few regulars.
 One very useful device is a video preview monitor.
 You can plug this in to your video mixer to see either the final product if you can’t see the screen easily from where you are located, or you can preview the different feeds before you mix them in with or from whatever is currently playing.

 Another thing I bring with me is a MIDI controller with a bunch of dials on it.
 I use this to control the software that I use.
 I can use it to change the hue and saturation of the clips, I can use it to mix between the different effects that I currently have available to me.
 I find more uses for this thing all of the time.
 This plugs in either via MIDI or through USB.